 Instructions

-- Pre-heat the oven to 180°C. Line a baking tray with baking paper or a silicon mat.
+- Pre-heat the oven to 180°C / 350°F. Line a baking tray with baking paper or a silicon mat.

 - Put the cauliflower florets in a bowl with the olive oil and salt and pepper and mix with your hands to ensure the oil covers all the bits of cauliflower.
 Then pour them onto the lined baking tray.
-Put the cauliflower in the oven for 45 minutes, turning the florets half way through the cooking time.
+Put the cauliflower in the oven for 45 minutes, turning the florets half way through the cooking time.1 head of cauliflower, 1-2 tablespoon olive oil, salt and pepper

 - Serve the cauliflower on a board with the bowl of chimichurri, or in a bowl with the chimichurri mixed into it.
 Enjoy!